Climate Politics and Policy, MSc

 The degree of MSc shall not be awarded to a candidate who fails to achieve a CAS mark of 9 in the relevant dissertation course, irrespective of their performance in other courses.

-• You will develop a deeper knowledge of energy politics, economics, and law in a world attempting to navigate the largest energy transition ever know, in Europe's energy capital
+• You will develop a deeper knowledge of climate politics and policy in a world attempting to mitigate the greatest challenge humanity has collectively faced, in an Energy Transition of Europe

-• Aberdeen hosts FTS 100 oil and gas companies and other energy innovation companies, and our city is a global hub of energy professionals
+• Aberdeen hosts FTS 100 oil and gas companies and other energy innovation companies, and our city is a global hub of energy professionals, who are all having to respond to national and international climate policy

 Entry Requirements